Thomas Massie KY-04

 Massie has been outspoken against the American Israel Public Affairs Committee and its influence on American politics, and in December 2023 tweeted out a meme appearing to contrast Zionism with American patriotism.[103]
 In May 2024, AIPAC and allied groups announced a $300,000 ad campaign targeting Massie for perceived “anti-Israel views” while not officially endorsing any primary challenger.[104]
 Massie responded by posting a poll on X asking his followers whether AIPAC should be forced to register as a foreign agent.[105]
 In a June 2024 interview, he claimed that each Republican member of Congress besides himself has an “AIPAC person” that directs them to vote in line with the positions of the organization.[106]
 In July 2024, Massie boycotted Benjamin Netanyahu’s address to Congress, calling it “political theater”; he was the only Republican to do so.[107]

-In 2019, Massie was the only member of Congress to oppose an act that refused to recognize Russia’s annexation of Crimea.[109]
-He was also one of three members to oppose a March 2022 resolution supporting Ukraine‘s sovereignty after it was invaded by Russia.[110][109]
+In 2019, Massie was the only member of Congress to oppose an act that refused to recognize Russia’s annexation of Crimea.[108]
+He was also one of three members to oppose a March 2022 resolution supporting Ukraine‘s sovereignty after it was invaded by Russia.[109][108]
 He later amplified Russian claims that Ukraine was developing biological weapons.
-Referring to Victoria Nuland‘s statement that Ukraine had biological research facilities that the U.S. feared might be seized by Russia, Massie tweeted, “I didn’t take the concern over Ukrainian biological labs seriously … until now.”[111]
-Massie opposed a resolution in 2022 to support Sweden and Finland joining NATO, saying he did not want to “subsidize socialist Europe’s defense”.[112]
-In March 2024 he voted against House Resolution 149 condemning the illegal abduction and forcible transfer of children from Ukraine to the Russian Federation, one of nine Republicans to do so.[113]
+Referring to Victoria Nuland‘s statement that Ukraine had biological research facilities that the U.S. feared might be seized by Russia, Massie tweeted, “I didn’t take the concern over Ukrainian biological labs seriously … until now.”[110]
+Massie opposed a resolution in 2022 to support Sweden and Finland joining NATO, saying he did not want to “subsidize socialist Europe’s defense”.[111]
+In March 2024 he voted against House Resolution 149 condemning “the wrongful and illegal kidnapping of children from Ukraine” by Russia, one of nine Republicans to do so.[112]

 Environment